 Ensuring the best outcome

-These are just a few ways that technology can improve school safety.
-As previously mentioned, it must be integrated with people and processes to add value.
-If people are to trust technology, then product security and reliability are paramount.
+These are just a few ways that technology can improve school safety when integrated with people and processes.
+But if people are to trust technology, then product security and reliability are paramount.
 That’s why at Axis, we are meticulous about product quality and our solutions offer three layers of cyber protection.
 More importantly, we work with a global network of safety and security professionals who can help schools create safer learning environments by assessing safety vulnerabilities, developing emergency plans, designing security systems and training students and staff.
 Independent experts who can help you find the right technology for your specific needs.

 Our panel of school safety experts

 - Michele Gay, co-founder of Safe & Sound Schools, is all too familiar with how school safety vulnerabilities can be exploited, having lost her daughter Josephine in the tragic mass shooting at Sandy Hook Elementary School in December 2012.
 Subsequently, Michelle has become a passionate advocate for school safety, speaking frequently with law enforcement, educators, parents and communities.